fourjuaneight/blog/content/posts/january-notes.md

 - [Uses](/uses/) page.
 - Contact page.

-These changes mean a leaner codebase and faster site.
+These changes mean a leaner codebase and a faster site.
 And the few additions are to improve the UX as well.

 ## Digest
 I'm trying to watch some older movies that have high praise but came out way before my time.
 I'm keeping track of my ratings over at [Letterboxd](https://letterboxd.com/fourjuaneight/films/).
 With podcasts, I'm enjoying some of these newer one-off series that cover a specific topic.
 And I'm also looking to wrap up the [Remembrance of Earth's Past](https://www.goodreads.com/book/show/34569357) book series I left hanging last year.

 ### Watched
 - [Vertigo](https://letterboxd.com/film/vertigo/): I wasn't a fan of the ending.
 But most of all, I really dislike the overall sexist vibe from back in the day.
 - [Doctor Sleep](https://letterboxd.com/film/doctor-sleep/): Not the best horror film I've seen --hard horror at all-- but I was still entertained throughout the 3 hours.
-Which is more than I can say of most of the trash that comes out in the genre.
+This is more than I can say of most of the trash that comes out in the genre.
 - [Foreign Correspondent](https://letterboxd.com/film/foreign-correspondent/): I liked this one far more than Vertigo, but had the same vibe which killed it for me.
 Also, I thought The Star-Spangled Banner in the end credits was a bit too on the nose.

 ### Listened